 Opening times: Monday to Thursday, 8am to 8:15pm

 While this hotel doesn’t offer day passes, you may become a member and enjoy its array of spa services and wellness facilities — including the swimming pool!
-Whether you’re looking for a fun splash with the kids or simply to cool down on a sweaty summer day, the pool’s offerings (which includes a lap pool, infinity pool, Jacuzzi and Plunge pool) will surely not disappoint.
-With underwater speakers and a breath-taking view of the city (aka “the million-dollar view”), who would say no to a day in the pool?
+With underwater speakers and a breath-taking view of the city (aka “the million-dollar view”), who would say no to a day in the lap pool, infinity pool, Jacuzzi and Plunge pool?